Last Updated on

 It’s all about the tea

-Sri Lanka is no coffee nation – it’s all about the tea here, and Ceylon Tea is famous around the globe.
+Sri Lanka is NOT a coffee nation – it’s all about the tea here, and Ceylon Tea is famous around the globe.
 Sri Lanka wasn’t always a tea nation though: tea was only introduced in 1867.
 Before that, coffee was still grown in Sri Lanka.
 Today, the country is one of the four biggest tea producing nations in the world.
 It used to be the largest tea exporter in the world, but was surpassed by Kenya in 1995.
 Tea accounts for about 12 per cent of the country’s GDP and tea production employs (directly and indirectly) 1 million people in Sri Lanka.
-Visiting a tea factory was one of the most fascinating experiences in the country, and I can’t wait to share more about my visit to the beautiful tea country with you.
+Visiting a tea factory was one of the most fascinating experiences in the country.

 Sri Lankans love Arrack